 Urine, saliva, blood, hair: understanding the differences

 Not all tests look for exactly the same thing.
-A saliva test may target the active substance present in the mouth, a urine test often looks for metabolites eliminated by the body, blood measures more recent presence, and hair can reflect a longer history.
+A saliva test can target the active substance present in the mouth, a urine test often looks for metabolites eliminated by the body, blood measures a more recent presence, and hair can reflect a longer history.

 Saliva